 "Hell of a fest and weekend." -- Paul Von Stoetzel (MN) -- 2019 winner of Best Adapted Film Award for "The Conqueror Worm"

 America's greatest storyteller inspires a new generation of filmmakers, dedicated to bringing original stories and creative energy to the big screen.
 Don't let our name fool you; we want new films of any genre, original and adaptations!
-We celebrate Edgar Allan Poe's philosophy of intensity, passion, love, and suspense by honoring stories on film at the 2020 Poe Film Festival in his hometown of Richmond, VA, on November 6-8.
+We celebrate Edgar Allan Poe's philosophy of intensity, passion, love, and suspense by honoring stories on film at the 2020 Poe Film Festival in his hometown of Richmond, VA, in November.

 The Poe Film Festival is a three-day celebration of cinema, featuring creative young filmmakers and talented industry professionals, culminating in a red carpet awards ceremony.
 Our Official Selection professional films will be screened at state-of-the-art theaters on the campus of Virginia Commonwealth University.